 Te Manatū Waka will engage with Waka Kotahi, HUD, and Kāinga Ora to determine the scope of work required to support emissions impact assessments of spatial plans (beyond the light fleet VKT emissions impact).
-This could include case studies to better understand emissions implications, key JraC THE MIN risks and opportunities for reducing emissions from different and uses and transport investment.
+This could include case studies to better understand emissions implications, key risks and opportunities for reducing emissions from different land uses and transport investment.

+- Lead: Te Manatū Waka

-Support Waka Kotahi, HUD, Kāinga Ora
+- Support: Waka Kotahi, HUD, Kāinga Ora

-Key stakeholders Urban Growth Partners
+- Key stakeholders: Urban Growth Partners

-- Late 2022: Waka Kotahi completed initial assessments of the VKT impact of spatial plans. • - 2022-23: Complete further scoping of the work required to support emissions impact assessments of spatial plans. - Depending on outcome of scoping exercise, assessment of selected case studies could be completed by the end of 2023 to better understand emissions reduction potential, risks, and opportunities and to inform development of tools and methodologies.
+- Late 2022: Waka Kotahi completed initial assessments of the VKT impact of spatial plans. - 2022-23: Complete further scoping of the work required to support emissions impact assessments of spatial plans.

+Depending on outcome of scoping exercise, assessment of selected case studies could be completed by the end of 2023 to better understand emissions reduction potential, risks, and opportunities and to inform development of tools and methodologies.